yasemxn/climateware-case-study/README.md

   "maxRecommendationAmount": 2
 }

-# Response:
+ #### Response:

 - A list of up to N recommendations
 - A GPT summary of emission strategies

  POST /single-activity-recommendation
- # Request Body:
+ #### Request Body:
  {
   "id": "uuid-2",
   "name": "Diesel",
   "recommendationHistory": ["Replace diesel generators with solar PV"] }
- # Response:
+  #### Response:
  - A new recommendation not included in history
  - A GPT-generated explanation

 ### GPT-4o Integration
-- The GPT model is used to:
-    * Enrich recommendations with insights
-    * Generate new suggestions
-    * Provide strategy summaries
-    * OpenAI SDK is integrated via Azure endpoint and authenticated using .env config.
+- The GPT model is used to enrich recommendations with insights, generate new suggestions, provide strategy summaries and OpenAI SDK is integrated via Azure endpoint and authenticated using .env config.

 # NOTES:
 - The system uses static data from dummy_data.json — no live API or DB.